cmc/s3_bucket_validator/README.md

 # s3_bucket_validator
-Obtains list of available s3 buckets with an internal account, then tries to access each bucket (ListObjects) with an external account.
+Obtains list of available s3 buckets with an internal (privileged) account, then tries to access each bucket (ListObjects) with an external (unprivileged) account.
 Writes JSON of bucket name + contents returned to KAFKA for alerting.

 Internal account used should at a minimum have access to list buckets.